isomerpages/govtech-stp/_vtl-land/Frequently Asked Questions.md

 Similarly, there is no requirement to stay in Malaysia for a minimum period after entering Malaysia under the VTL (Land).

+#### 6. I recently recovered from COVID-19.
+Can I enter Singapore under the VTL (Land)?

+Travellers who test positive for COVID-19 within 7 days from their date of departure and subsequently test negative in a PCR test or professionally administered ART at least 72 hours after their COVID-19 diagnosis are allowed to enter Singapore under the VTL (Land).
+Otherwise, such travellers are not allowed to enter Singapore under the VTL (Land).

 <div id="DesignatedBus"></div>